Discover Uzbekistan : The Silk Road

 The development of the Silk Road

-By the end of the first century AD, silk was already making its way from Xi'An to Antioch, then across the Mediterranean.
-In addition to silk, many other luxury products were added: spices, tea, cinnamon, animals, precious metals...
-And the caravans became more and more important, made up of several dozen or hundreds of mounts, leading to the need to create stages capable not only of accommodating them, but also of protecting them and supplying them.
-From that time, thanks to its geographical position, which puts it in connection with China on the one hand, and Persia on the other, Central Asia dominates the trade.
-The Kushan Empire, in the second century of our era, dominated not only Sogdiana but also the Ferghana Valley and Kashmir, ensuring the security of caravanners along a large part of the Silk Road.
+By the end of the 1st century, the Silk Road had linked Xi'An to Antioch before crossing the Mediterranean.
+Silk was accompanied by many other luxury goods: spices, tea, cinnamon, animals, precious metals...
+The caravans, which grew in size, were made up of several dozen or even hundreds of mounts, making it necessary to create stages capable not only of accommodating them, but also of protecting and supplying them.
+From this time onwards, thanks to its geographical position with China on one side and Persia on the other, Central Asia occupied a major position.
+In the 2nd century, the Kushan Empire dominated not only Sogdiana, but also the Ferghana Valley and Kashmir, ensuring the safety of caravanners along a very long stretch of the Silk Road.

 A new player: Islam

-As a new religion emerged in the Arabian Peninsula that would change the face of the world, three main actors controlled the Silk Road from Xi'an to Byzantium.
-The Chinese of the Tang dynasty, the Sassanid Persians, and the Eastern Roman Empire which held the gates of the Mediterranean.
-After the death of Mohammed in 632, Islam swept through all its lands.
-Persia and Transoxiana fell in no time under the Umayyad dynasty, which chose Damascus as its capital.
-With the advent of the Abbasids, and the choice of Baghdad as their capital, expansion resumed and the Caliphate quickly covered an empire far more extensive than that of Alexander the Great or Julius Caesar.
-Soon, the two giants that are the Abbasid Arabs and the Tang Chinese are in contact with each other and struggle for the control of the Silk Road and the wealth that continues to flow through it.
-After many fruitless confrontations, the battle of Talas, in present-day Kyrgyzstan, set the borders of the two empires in 753.
-The victory goes to the Arabs, but the losses were such that it is impossible for them to go further.
-Thus, the borders between the two giants were set: the Abbasids now controlled Central Asia and the precious Transoxiana, the Chinese kept the Tarim basin and the eastern part of the Silk Road.
+At a time when a new religion, Islam, was emerging on the Arabian Peninsula, three main players controlled the Silk Road.
+The Tang Dynasty Chinese, the Sassanid Persians and the Eastern Roman Empire.
+After the death of Mohammed in 632, Islam swept through these lands.
+Persia and Transoxania were conquered by the Umayyad dynasty, who chose Damascus as their capital.
+Expansion was rapid.
+With the advent of the Abbasids, and the choice of Baghdad as the new capital, the Caliphate covered an empire far more extensive than that of Alexander the Great or Julius Caesar.
+Soon, these two giants - the Abbasid Arabs and the Tang Chinese - clashed for control of the Silk Road and the wealth that passed through it.
+Following numerous clashes, the Battle of Talas (753), in present-day Kyrgyzstan, established the borders of the two empires: to the Abbasids, Central Asia and the precious Transoxiana; to the Chinese, the Tarim Basin and the eastern part of the Silk Road.
+Although victory went to the Arabs, their losses made it impossible for them to advance further east.

 The Golden Age